View All

 1. An array in Java follows the principle of the dynamic allocation of data.
 In dynamic allocation, the elements of the Java array are created in such a way that memory utilization is low.
 It makes an array in Java particularly lightweight when it comes to computational power.

-2. The primary reason for the existence of arrays is the fact that they enable multiple elements and values to be stored under a single name.
+2. The primary reason for the existence of array in Java is the fact that they enable multiple elements and values to be stored under a single name.
 Different variables do not need to be created for the storage of different values, and they can be stored in different indices of the same object.
 It makes the task of calling these values extremely convenient.
 Alongside this, it also allows for tasks such as the arrangement of values in a particular order to be called later.

-3. The location of elements in arrays is extremely easy.
+3. The location of elements in array is extremely easy.
 Imagine having to store different values under different variable names and recall those names whenever you need to use those values.
 This would make the whole task of coding very tedious.
 In arrays, all you need to know is the location of the value which you need to call.
+Values are stored in adjacent locations, and you can even write a small code to locate a particular value you’re looking for, as well as know its location.

 Check out upGrad’s Advanced Certification in Cloud Computing